Karia254/SQL-Project-World-Layoffs-Data-Analysis/README.md

 SELECT *,
 ROW_NUMBER() OVER(PARTITION BY company, location, industry, total_laid_off, percentage_laid_off, `date`, stage, country) AS row_num
 FROM layoffs_copy;
+DELETE
+FROM layoffs_copy2
+WHERE row_num>1;   #It deletes the duplicates and retains only one

 ```

 2.**Handling Null Values**